-If the long term rates of return for all of the asset classes in the asset allocation strategy (effective from 1 May 2014) increased by 10% this would increase the investment return from 3.1% to 3.5% per annum.
+If the long term rates of return for all of the asset classes in the asset allocation strategy increased by 10% this would increase the investment return from 3.1% to 3.5% per annum.
 Similarly, if the long term rates of return for the asset classes in the asset allocation strategy decreased by 10%, the investment return would decrease to 2.8% per annum.
-This would increase or decrease the before tax profit by approximately \$1.83 million.
+This would increase or decrease the profit by approximately \$1.56 million.